Audio4Linux/JDSP4Linux/README.md

 Lollipop(百度連結): http://pan.baidu.com/s/1bnWlLHP

 #Development
-For user want to try eclipse_build_test_libjamesdsp This is a testing library that doesn't work properly at all, I might use this in future when I solve problems.
+For user want to try eclipse_build_test_libjamesdsp.
+This is a testing library that doesn't work properly at all, I might use this in future when I solve problems.

 #Important
 We won't modify SELinux, let your device become more safe.